XeroAPI/xero-ruby/docs/projects/ProjectApi.md

-xero_tenant_id = xero_tenant_id_example # String | Xero identifier for Tenant
+xero_tenant_id = 'xero_tenant_id_example' # String | Xero identifier for Tenant
-project_id = 38400000-8cf0-11bd-b23e-10b96e4ef00d # String | You can specify an individual project by appending the projectId to the endpoint task_id = 38400000-8cf0-11bd-b23e-10b96e4ef00d # String | You can specify an individual task by appending the id to the endpoint begin
+project_id = '38400000-8cf0-11bd-b23e-10b96e4ef00d' # String | You can specify an individual project by appending the projectId to the endpoint task_id = '38400000-8cf0-11bd-b23e-10b96e4ef00d' # String | You can specify an individual task by appending the id to the endpoint begin
   #Allows you to delete a task
   api_instance.delete_task(xero_tenant_id, project_id, task_id)